omahs/imx-docs/docs/sdk-docs/core-sdk-golang/quickstart.md

    l1signer := YourImplementationOfL1SignerInterface() // See examples/workflows/utils/signer.go

    // L2 credentials
-   // Obtain the stark signer associated with this user. l2signer, err := stark.GenerateStarkSigner(l1signer) // this is the sdk helper function if err != nil {
+   // Obtain the STARK signer associated with this user. l2signer, err := stark.GenerateStarkSigner(l1signer) // this is the sdk helper function if err != nil {
       ...